oluceps/vaultix/doc/nixos-option.md

 <div id="dmp"></div>

+### decryptedMountPoint

-### decryptedMountPoint: path str with no trailing slash
+Path str with no trailing slash

 default is `/run/vaultix.d`

 Where secrets are created before they are symlinked to `vaultix.settings.decryptedDir`